metamath/lamp-guide/docs/11/index.md

 The [set.mm label naming conventions](https://us.metamath.org/mpeuni/conventions-labels.html)
 page discusses those conventions in more detail.
-In most cases, the name of a theorem is a concatentation of "label fragments" of the important part of its conclusion.
+In most cases, the name of a theorem is a concatenation of "label fragments" of the important part of its conclusion.
 Each label fragment as a meaning, e.g., "nn" for natural numbers, "re" for real numbers, "1" for the number 1, "gt" for "greater than",